jaykdoe/infranodus/README.md

 ### Installation Guide
-To use this software you should install Neo4J 2.0 on your local computer.
+To use this software you should install Neo4J 3.0 on your local computer.
 To install Neo4J on a Mac use homebrew (see [Neo4J instructions here](http://www.neo4j.org/download)).
 For settings, check out [How to Set Up Neo4J for InfraNodus](https://github.com/noduslabs/infranodus/wiki/Neo4J-Database-Setup).
-You may also find [other wiki pages](https://github.com/noduslabs/infranodus/wiki/_pages) interesting.
+You may also find [other wiki pages](https://github.com/noduslabs/infranodus/wiki/_pages) interesting, especially [Neo4J installation guide](https://github.com/noduslabs/infranodus/wiki/Upgrading-Your-Neo4J-Database-from-2.x-to-3.x) – the section on setting up indexes and installing APOC plugin.

-You will also need to have npm Node.Js package manager installed on your computer.
-After you install InfraNodus, run `npm install` in the main folder the project to install all the dependencies into `node_modules` folder.
+Git clone this project into a folder, then you will also need to have npm Node.Js package manager installed on your computer.
+After you install InfraNodus, run
+`npm install`
+in the main folder the project to install all the dependencies into `node_modules` folder.